Citation, DOI, disclosures and article data

-In other words, would a cynical and sceptical third party agree that there was no doubt whatsoever about the diagnosis?
+In other words, would a cynical and skeptical third party agree that there was no doubt whatsoever about the diagnosis?
 Only if your honest answer is "yes" then, and only then, can the diagnosis be considered "Certain".

 And remember, just because you feel certain does not mean you are right.
-This is particularly the case if you are straying outside of your comfort zone (i.e. you are relatively junior, it is an unusual case, it is outside of your area of expertise etc.).
+This is particularly the case if you are straying outside of your comfort zone (i.e. you are relatively junior, it is an unusual case, it is outside of your area of expertise etc).
 Whatever you do don't forget the Dunning-Kruger effect 1,2, which is all too alive and well in medicine.

-Where is diagnostic certainty located
+Where is diagnostic certainty located?

 The status of cases is indicated with a colored dot (see below).